riceissa/issarice.com/drafts/spaced-repetition.md

 effort to making my own cards, checking LaTeX formatting etc. etc. The cards really should just be "created at the speed of thought".

+the real kind of anki repetions i want are very dynamic, where e.g. i'm asked to prove the chain rule, and if i get stuck, it maybe asks a more basic question that's related. or it drills down into a specific part of the proof. or it digs into where exactly i'm confused, and makes more basic "cards" out of those. and these resulting "cards" might not even be about things i know well (i.e. it violates the "understand before you remember" rule from the 20 rules).

+in short, it would be like having a conversation with somebody who knew a lot of math and could explain things well. and this person would be equipped with the review scheduling for the things i'm trying to learn.

 # forgetting surrounding parts

 one worry i have with anki